manulera/OpenCloning_frontend/README.md

 For the application to work, you must have a running backend.
 For that, see the [backend installation instructions](https://github.com/manulera/OpenCloning_backend#local-installation).

-By default, if you run the dev server with `uvicorn main:app --reload --reload-exclude='.venv'`, the backend will be running at `http://localhost:8000/`.
+By default, if you run the dev server with `uvicorn opencloning.main:app`, the backend will be running at `http://localhost:8000/`.
 That's where the dev server of the frontend (ran with `yarn start`) will send the requests to by default.

 The backend URL can be changed by setting a different value in the `config.json` (see next section).